 Communication will be made with all our landlords to keep them informed of our situation and to ask that they not take any adverse action against participants in the Housing Choice Voucher should payments be delayed.
 This shall be done through written communication and our web site.

 Telework: PHA intends to follow CDC guidance in respect to our response to the COVID-19 outbreak.
 CDC recommends that persons at heightened risk of serious illness should work from home if possible.
-Those health conditions that CDC describes are found at Exhibit A. PHA Staff with these conditions or with a household member with these conditions, should work from home.
+Those health conditions that CDC describes are found at here.
+PHA Staff with these conditions or with a household member with these conditions, should work from home.

 If you fall into any of these categories, please know that if you want to work from home, PHA will support you and help make this happen.
 Affected staff, please make arrangements with your supervisor who will help coordinate your schedule and work with IT and compliance to set it up.
 All department heads are instructed to work to accommodate such requests within the regulatory restrictions placed on the agency.
 IT has been authorized to increase the number of laptops available for this purpose.

 Additional work at home arrangements may be allowed by Department Heads on a schedule which will allow for greater social distancing at our offices, after considering relief caused by work at home by vulnerable staff members (see above).
 Whereas not all tasks required to perform the duties can be done at home, every effort will be made between employer and employee to identify work that can be done electronically from home.
 PHA shall provide computer access through a VPN connection and accordance with prescribed protocols established by our IT partners.
 All management staff are to confirm connections with IT.
 In the event proper access cannot be granted due to security concerns or connectivity issues, other means such as emails and phones shall be utilized to the greatest extent feasible.